Psycojoker/isp-format/ispformat/specs/0.1/isp-schema-spec.rst

   Internet access provided over Wi-Fi. vpn
-  Virtual Private Network access.
+  Virtual Private Network access. cube
+  Self-hosting box in the spirit of the Freedombox.

 This list is not exhaustive.
 Please contact us to add more.